HenrySaldanha/AlgorithmsAndDataStructure/README.md

 This repository has the objective of presenting examples of data structure, search algorithms, sorting algorithms, and their respective complexities in the worst case.

-To apply the concepts of the topics above, I created a project called "problems", in this project I solve problems of the [leetcode](https://leetcode.com/) platform.
-The explanation of each problem is in the solution itself.
-You can find them by accessing the root of the solution and `/src/problems`

 For most of the code I also developed the unit tests, you can find them by accessing the root of the solution and `/test`.

 This repository is under construction so some algorithms mentioned in the tables may be missing from the solution